-The risks and issues information is captured in a table with the following composition (Table 24):
+The risks and issues information is captured in a table with the following composition (Table 22):

-Table 24.
+Table 22.
 Risks and issues table composition.

-Cell content Column header format Cell content description Ref Text A unique reference number for the item e.g. R001, I001 Туре Drop-down Risk, Issue Workstream Text Name of workstream the item affects Work package Text Name of workstream the item affects Description Free text A clear description of what the risk or issue is "There is a risk that" or "There is an issue regarding" Cause Free text The main reasons for the risk or issue "This is because" Effect Free text The impact if the risk or issue is not properly mitigated "This could result in" Probability Drop-down Unlikely, Likely, Very likely, Certain Impact: Schedule Drop-down Low (little or no impact), Medium (medium impact), High (exceeds tolerance) Impact: Budget Drop-down Low (little or no impact), Medium (medium impact), High (exceeds tolerance)
+Cell Column header format Cell content description Ref Text A unique reference number for the item e.g. R001, I001 Туре Drop- Risk, Issue down Workstream Text Name of workstream the item affects Work package Text Name of work package the item affects Description Free text A clear description of what the risk or issue is "There is a risk that" or "There is an issue regarding" Status Drop- Open, Closed down Cause Free text The main reasons for the risk or issue "This is because" Effect Free text The impact if the risk or issue is not properly mitigated "This could result in" Probability Drop- Unlikely, Likely, Very likely, Certain down Impact: Schedule Drop- Low (little or no impact), Medium (medium impact), down High (exceeds tolerance) Impact: Budget Drop- Low (little or no impact), Medium (medium impact), down High (exceeds tolerance)